Composed and arranged by Johnny Mandel.

 This should not be confused with Shaw’s ability to continue working after his HUAC appearance.
 He was not blacklisted and he continued to work.
 But there was within him a rising resentment that he had been caught in a web of anti-Communist hysteria, something he deeply deplored, and yet was being vilified by people whose attitudes regarding this were the same as his.

-Artie Shaw’s disgust was so profound as a result of all of this that he left the United States in 1955 and went to Europe to live for five years.
+Artie Shaw’s disgust was so profound as a result of all of this that he left the United States in late 1955 and went to Europe to live for five years.
 This marked his final departure from music as a performer, and the beginning of his fifty-year post music “retirement.”
 Shaw did many things in his retirement, including write.
 It seems however that his writing throughout those decades was more of a self-contained exercise in psychoanalysis than anything else.

 The recording presented in this post was digitally remastered by Mike Zirpolo.